nirinarisantatra/icraft-libo-kubernetes/README.md

 ## MariaDB
 Change into `kubernetes-yaml` directory.

-Edit the db-deployment.yaml file to:
+Edit the `db-deployment.yaml` file to:
 1. Change MYSQL_PASSWORD
 2. Change MYSQL_ROOT_PASSWORD
-3. Change database's HostPath, which should be the absolute location of db-pv (for example, /home/sant/nextcloud-k8s/db-pv)
+3. Change database's hostPath, which should be the absolute location of db-pv (for example, /home/sant/nextcloud-k8s/db-pv)

 Then deploy using the following commands:
 ```shell=